ogr3/cag-labb-kafka/order-processing/README.md

 A test you can make is to:

-1. Fire up your consumer for the first time, that way it will consume all messages, and the command above will say lag = 0 for your consumer group.
+1. Fire up your consumer for the first time, that way it will consume all messages or start at the end, and then command above will say lag = 0 for your consumer group.
 2. Then shut down your consumer.
 3. Then add an order with the order-producer.
 4. Now the command above should say lag = 1, there is one message not consumed yet for that consumer group.
 5. When you fire up your order-processor again, it will immediately consume the order and lag = 0 will be back...

+# Exercise "Streaming Orders"

+Now it is time to actually implement a streaming application.
+So we will simply create a streaming application with a latch that actually